 You might also join a club or group related to the new career to get a feel for the industry — and the people.
 Sometimes a fit falls through when you realize you don’t enjoy being around the people.
 I felt that way in the talent agency.
 They were interesting — but the world they worked in and lived in didn’t feel like a good match for me.

-6. Don’t be afraid to fail — more than once.
+6. Don’t be afraid to fail — and fail again.

 We already discussed this one.
 But it’s important enough for me to bring it up again.
 Failure is normal.
 Successful people often fail many times to get to their big wins.
 And the one quality they all share is that they don’t give up — and they learn from their mistakes.
 Mistakes can provide a valuable tool.